Drug execs face Capitol Hill questions on vaccine supply

 The company had previously released few details on its initial supplies, though White House officials cautioned last week that they would be limited.

-J&J Vice President Richard Nettles plans to tell lawmakers the company faces “significant challenges” in scaling up its vaccine, due to its “highly complex” manufacturing process.
-Nettles states that the company remains on track to supply the promised U.S. doses and 1 billion globally by the end of 2021.
+J&J Vice President Richard Nettles told lawmakers the company faces “significant challenges” in scaling up its vaccine, due to its “highly complex” manufacturing process.
+Nettles stated that the company remains on track to supply the promised U.S. doses and 1 billion globally by the end of 2021.

 The Food and Drug Administration is expected to grant emergency approval for J&J’s vaccine as soon as this weekend, providing the first one-shot option to protect against the virus.

-Despite current constraints, federal health officials say the U.S. is on the cusp of a supply breakthrough, with hundreds of millions of additional vaccine doses slated for delivery between now and the end of June, slightly ahead of previous projections.
-That would be enough to deliver on the government’s goal to provide enough shots for nearly every American adult.
+Despite current constraints, federal health officials say the U.S. is on the cusp of a supply breakthrough, with a total of 700 million doses slated for delivery by late July.
+That would be enough to deliver on the government’s goal to provide enough shots for every American adult.

 Even with no manufacturing or supply interruptions, other issues could delay or block the U.S. from vaccinating 70% to 80% of its population — the critical threshold needed to neutralize COVID-19 spread.

-Note: This story has been updated to correct the number of vaccine doses expected to be available by late July to 700 million, not 600 million.